706f6c6c7578/adiantum/README.md

 Nonces should be at least 12 bytes in size.

-A key must be 32 hex bytes in size, without LF/CRLF!
+A key file must be 32 hex bytes, without LF/CRLF.

 $ adiantum -h, adiantum --help